Columbia University Policies

 - Pneumococcal (if clinically indicated);

 For all other vaccinations, students are charged for the cost of the vaccine.
-Vaccinations are available to students not paying the Health & Related Services Fee for a minimal cost.
+Vaccinations are available to students who have not paid the Columbia Health & Related Services Fee for a minimal cost.

 Effective February 2017